-With warm weather on its way, we’re all excited to check out some new places to visit this summer.
+With fall here and cooler weather on it's way, we’re all excited to check out some places to hike and enjoy the fall colours.
 We hate to say it, but our parks in Ontario are way underrated.
-While we wish there was enough time to visit every park, and there are a few must sees.
-We’ve managed to narrow down our list to our top 5 favourite parks in Ontario so you can enjoy the best of them this summer.
+While we wish there was enough time to visit every park there are just too many, but there are a few must sees.
+We’ve managed to narrow down our list down to our top 5 favourite parks near Toronto so you can enjoy the best of them before the snow flies.

 5. Pinery Provincial Park

 Two words – beautiful beach.
 Pinery Provincial Park has 10 km of sandy shores on Lake Huron.
 Not only is it breathtaking, the park is a 2 hr 45 minute drive from Toronto.
 A day trip is worth it just to see the sunset.

 4. Victoria Park